 Sigmund is a sea monster.
 He's also a tremendous embarrassment to his family because, unlike a normal sea monster, Sigmund has no desire to scare anybody.
 He runs away from home rather than...
 See full summary »

 Scott C. Kolden,

 The Bugaloos are a rock-n-roll band with bug wings who live in a magical forest.
 Benita Bizarre wants to put an end to their goody-goody behavior, and tries to capture and/or destroy them ...
 See full summary »

 Young Jimmy is being pursued by the evil Wilhemina W. Witchiepoo.
 More specifically, Witchiepoo is after Jimmy's small friend, a small solid gold diamond encrusted talking flute named ...
 See full summary »

-When a archaeology teacher unearthed an ancient Egyptian amulet, she learns that the item was a magic piece of great power.
-Researching the amulet's past, she decides to use it for its original purpose.
-Now, whenever there is trouble, she dons the amulet and chants, "Oh Mighty Isis".
+When an archaeology teacher unearthed an ancient Egyptian amulet, she learns that the item was a magic piece of great power.
+Researching the amulet's past, she decides to use that for its original purpose.
+Now whenever there is trouble, she dons the amulet and chants, "Oh Mighty Isis".
 With that, she transforms into the Egyptian goddess, Isis, and battles evil with the power of that deity.
 Written by

 Kenneth Chisholm <email@example.com>

 One of the few television superheroes not derived from a comic book.
 However, DC Comics published a short-lived comic book during the series' second season.
 30 years later, DC Comics acquired the rights to the character and created a new version who is a definite part of their regular comics universe, but as the consort of the seemingly reformed supervillain nemesis of Captain Marvel, Black Adam.
 This character was killed off, but the magic amulet is being used by a new host.
 As a tribute to the alter-ego of the original television version of the character, the 2006-2007 comic book version was given the secret identity of Adrianna Tomaz.
 See more »